2025 Solar Incentives Guide for Horsham, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specific percentage of your solar system's cost.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit might apply to you, reach out to your local Horsham solar installation company.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to reach out to your local Horsham solar panel installation expert with your questions.

 State & Local Solar Incentives